 Gabapentin (Neurontin) is a medication prescribed to treat seizures.
 It can be used alone or in combination with other medications to treat epilepsy in children age 12 or older or adults.
-This drug is also used to treat pain caused by shingles.
-It is also prescribed to treat fibromyalgia, restless leg syndrome (RLS), or even to relieve hot flashes.
+Gabapentin is also used to treat pain caused by shingles.
+It can also be prescribed to treat fibromyalgia, restless leg syndrome (RLS), or even to relieve hot flashes.

 The drug was originally approved under the brand name Neurontin, created by the drug manufacturer Pfizer, and is now available in a generic that is made by several other drug companies.
 There is also an extended-release form available under the brand name Horizant.

 If you are prescribed gabapentin, be sure to follow the instructions provided by your doctor.
 It is taken by mouth with or without food, depending on the direction from your doctor.
 The dosage prescribed is based upon your specific needs and also response to treatment.
 For children, the dosage is also based on weight.

 Gabapentin: Side Effects Video

 Sometimes doctors will gradually increase your dosage of Gabapentin to minimize side effects.
 Taking the first pill at bedtime can also help to minimize side effects.
 The most common side include:

 - Viral infections

 Call your doctor immediately if you experience any of these serious side effects: